SkafteNicki/dtu_cs_thesis/docs/before.md

     * masters technical problem-solving at a high level through cross-disciplinary teamwork, and can work with and manage all phases of a project – including preparation of timetables, design, solution, and documentation

-All these learning objectives are fairly *meta*, but they can interpreted as you need to master every aspect of doing a thesis from the technical aspects to the communication and project management.
+All these learning objectives are fairly *meta*, but they can interpret as you need to master every aspect of doing a thesis from the technical aspects to the communication and project management.

 ## 💾 Registering the project